KGiomo/Dataset-Deduplication/README.md

 O(N^2) to sub-quadratic complexity while operating with an acceptable memory usage.
 Applying this pipeline to raw text reveals that near-duplicate filtering flags significantly more redundant entries than rigid exact matching.
 Benchmarking a simple Python GPT-2 model on this pruned corpus cut training duration without degrading average loss, demonstrating how LSH speeds up execution.
+The PDF contains the theoretical analysis, the results obtained from the experimental results on the [VEP2_TCP_SimpleText dataset](https://github.com/uwgraphics/VEP2_TCP_SimpleText) and their analysis.

 ## Dataset Preparation